openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 18: Temperature report interval

 Temperature report interval
+Time interval between consecutive temperature reports.

+Temperature reports can also be sent as a result of polling.

+30 seconds to 32767 seconds.
+Default is 60 seconds
 Values in the range 30 to 32767 may be set.

 The manufacturer defined default value is ```60```.